ebi-gene-expression-group/atlas-web-single-cell/README.md

 ./gradlew clean :app:war
 ```

 You should now have the file `webapps/gxa#sc.war`.
-Beacuse the directory `webapps` is bind-mounted in Tomcat’s
+Because the directory `webapps` is bind-mounted in Tomcat’s
 container, Tomcat should automatically load the application after a few seconds.
 You should be seeing something like
 this in your logs:
 ```